smanolloff/qwop-gym/README.md

 Keep in mind that I have not put much effort in writing meaningful names or descriptions to my sweeps/runs, plus it contains runs from older iterations of the env, which might look confusing.
-At the very least, you can find model artifacts (zip files) of some top performing agents.
+At the very least, you can find model artifacts (zip files) of some top-performing agents.

 Check out this [youtube video](https://www.youtube.com/watch?v=2qNKjRwcx74) for a showcase of my trained agents.